Dynamic Inventory Management with Mean-Field Competition: Single Agent Reference Model

-where $\sigma>0$ is a constant, and $W = (W_t)_{t\in[0,T]}$ is a Brownian motion.
+where $\sigma>0$ is a constant and $W = (W_t)_{t\in[0,T]}$ is a Brownian motion.

-We denote the agent's spread process above the reference price by $\delta=(\delta_t)_{t\in[0,T]}$, so that she continuously quotes her selling price at $S_t + \delta_{t^-}$ at every time point, and is committed to sell one item\footnote{Note that selling one item may be understood as selling a block of units of the product, each block being of the same size.} with the quoted price.
+We denote the agent's spread process above the reference price by $\delta=(\delta_t)_{t\in[0,T]}$, so that she continuously quotes her selling price at $S_t + \delta_{t^-}$\footnote{Here by $t^-$, we mean the left limit to time $t$.} at every time point, and is committed to sell one item\footnote{Note that selling one item may be understood as selling a block of units of the product, each block being of the same size.} with the quoted price.
 Once the agent clears her inventory, she will stop trading.
-Her number of items sold follows a counting process denoted by $N^{\delta}=(N_t^{\delta})_{t\in[0,T]}$.
-The superscript of $N^{\delta}$ denotes the dependence of the instantaneous intensity of this process $\lambda(\delta)$ on the spread process $\delta$.
-Thus, the agent's inventory $Q^{\delta} = (Q_{t}^{\delta})_{t\in[0,T]}$ satisfies
+Given a non-negative bounded process $\lambda=(\lambda_t)_{t\in[0,T]}$, her number of items sold follows a counting process denoted by $N^{\lambda}=(N_t^{\lambda})_{t\in[0,T]}$ defined as follows: let $\{u_n\}_{n=1}^\infty$ be a sequence of independent standard uniform random variables.
+Define